Ganapathipurandhar/-CSharpConsoleApplications/README.md

 Take Note that validation is also built in the entire application.

 ## SalesTaxCalculator

 ### Overview
-Create a Windows application that calculates sales tax for a given amount.
-The user can enter an amount in a text box and then can enter a sales tax between 0 and 25%, in increments of 1%.
-When the user clicks the Submit button, the tax is calculated, and both the tax and the total are output in a label.
-The application should look something like the Figure below when it runs.
-Display your Amounts in Rands.
-The amount is entered in a Textbox control, but for the tax, you want to restrict the values the user can enter, so you should use a numericUpDown control.
-There’s a Clear button that clears the “Amount” TextBox when clicked.
-Implement some exception handling to ensure that the user enters a number in the TextBox.
-You should include the following in your program
+This Windows application calculates sales tax for a given amount.
+The user enters an amount and selects a sales tax rate between 0 and 25%.
+The application then calculates and displays the tax and total amount.
+It includes exception handling to manage invalid inputs and saves both exception messages and tax calculations to text files.

 ### Demonstrating functionality
 Exception handling should be used to prevent users from entering invalid input (text, character...) (try, catch, and finally)